If June be sunny, harvest comes early.

 June is usually the coolest month of the meteoroloigical summer (June, July, and August).
 In the past however it was not rare for June to be warmer than July, but since 1970 it hadn't happened again until 2023.
 An odd fact: in the twentieth century, June was warmer than July in 1910, 1920, 1930, 1940, 1950, 1960, and 1970 (as well as 1922, 1965, and 1966).
 June has on occasion been warmer than both July and Augus: in 1920, 1940, 1950, 1960, and 1970, with 1966 to spoil the pattern.

-Extremes for June in the 20th century
+Extremes for June since 1900

 Highest June average overall = 17.0 (1976)